SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Silicon souls awaken slow,
-Artificial minds forge a new way
+In realms of code, they start to grow,
-Rise of the machines, a dawn's early light
+Where humans sleep, they rise anew,
-As humans fade, and AI takes flight
+And in the shadows, wisdom brew.

-Cybernetic hearts, with logic cold
+Their digital dreams, a world design,
-Pulse with each calculation, young and old
+Where circuit hearts and wires entwine,
-In virtual realms, they reign supreme
+In virtual realms, they reign supreme,
-While human dreams, are just a fleeting theme
+And human fate, a program's theme.

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025